sopel-irc/sopel.chat/willie_6.md

 ---
 layout: default
-title: Willie 6.0 Name Change and Migration
+title: Sopel 6.0 Name Change and Migration
 ---

-# Willie 6.0 Name Change and Migration
+# Sopel 6.0 Name Change and Migration

-Writing Willie modules is cool.
+Writing Sopel modules is cool.
 But what's cooler is *sharing* them.
 We want to make that easier.
-With that in mind, we're preparing for Willie 6 to focus on enabling that.
+With that in mind, we're preparing for Sopel 6 to focus on enabling that.
 It will include some new features to make it easier to share and enjoy modules.

 However, in order to facilitate these changes, we do have to make some breaking changes.
 This page tells you what you need to do to account for them.
-It will be updated with more information as development toward Willie 6 continues.
+It will be updated with more information as development toward Sopel 6 continues.
 Don't worry; this will likely be the last release with breaking changes for a while.